Circumpolar Rock Garden

 and inexplicably.
 That sounds rather like the

-never heard of anyone growing them here, I will withhold
+never heard of anyone growing them here.
+In May 2007 it looks

 garden info, extensive